Mopzilla/SkinCalcPlus/.github/README.md

 # INSTALLATION
 ## From Firefox Add-ons
-[Click Here](https://addons.mozilla.org/en-US/firefox/addon/skincalcplus/) to visit the Add-On page for SkinCalcPlus!
+[Click here](https://addons.mozilla.org/en-US/firefox/addon/skincalcplus/) to visit the Add-On page for SkinCalcPlus!
 ## From Chrome Web Store
-Pending review to be submitted to Chrome Web Store
+Submission to the Chrome Weeb Store is pending review.
 ## From GitHub Releases
 ### Installation Guide for Firefox
 1. Download the latest release from GitHub Releases
-2. Navigate to about:debugging in your Firefox browser
+2. Navigate to `about:debugging` in your Firefox browser
-3. Click the tab labled "This Firefox"
+3. Click the tab labeled "This Firefox"
-4. Under "Temporary Extensions" click "Load Temporary Add-on..."
+4. Under "Temporary Extensions", click "Load Temporary Add-on..."
 5. Select SkinCalcPlus.zip
 ### Installation Guide for Chrome
 1. Download the latest release from GitHub Releases
-2. Navigate to chrome://extensions/ and enable "Developer mode" top right
+2. Navigate to `chrome://extensions/` and enable "Developer mode" top right
 3. Click "Load unpacked extension"
 4. Select SkinCalcPlus.zip